mateusap1/athena-old/docs/blockchain_guide.md

     * Returns the last block of the current chain

 * ### get_mining_difficulty
-    * Calculates the number of leading zeros that approaches the time goal of mining one block each 120 seconds
+    * Calculates the number of leading zeros that approaches the time goal of mining one block each 120 seconds.
+The number of leading zeros necessary to make a valid hash should be increased by one every time a block is mined in less then *N* / 16 seconds where *N* is the ideal time difference between blocks.

     * Returns the mining difficulty